mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 The main page is where you will combine all the partial markdown files.

-1. Create an `index.js` file.
-The main file must be a JavaScript file to make sure the scroll spy on the sidebar works correctly.
+1. Create an `index.js` file, this is the main page.
+It must be a JavaScript file so that the sidebar scroll spy will work correctly.
-2. In the frontmatter of the page:
+2. In the frontmatter of the main page:
    - Add `splitPages: true` to the frontmatter.
-   - Add `order` to choose the order of appears in the `NavgiationAccordion`.
+   - Add `order` to choose the order in which it will appear in the `NavgiationAccordion`.
    - Set `hideFeedback: true` (usually).
-If your partial files will have feedback enabled, you'll want to disable the feedback from also appearing at the bottom of the page.
+If the partial files will have feedback enabled, you'll want to disable the feedback from also appearing at the bottom of the page.
-3. Import each markdown file in the main page.
+3. Once created, import each partial file in the main page.
 4. Import the `splitPages` function to override the page's headings.
 (Depending on your set-up, this step may happen in the site's page-shell instead.)

 #### Example